shurik179/reflectance_array/docs/library.rst

 .. function:: get_cal_white(s)

    Returns the value of black (repsectively, white) calibration for sensor s.
-   This is rarely needed - mostly to verify that calibration was scuccessful in cases when your sensor behaves unexpectedly.
+   This is rarely needed - mostly to verify that calibration was successful in cases when your sensor behaves unexpectedly.